sloan58/trainerday-garminconnect-sync/README.md

   Determines how files are handled after a successful (or duplicate) upload to Garmin.
   Possible values:
   - `move` — Move files from `/Apps/TrainerDay` to `/Apps/TrainerDay/Processed`.
   - `delete` — Delete files from Dropbox entirely.
-  Default is `delete`.

 - **`GARMINTOKENS`** and **`GARMINTOKENS_BASE64`**
   Paths where the Garmin tokens are cached.
 Defaults are: